gavinklfong/jdbi-demo/README.md

 # JDBI Demo

-This repository demonstrates the usage of [JDBI librar](https://jdbi.org/).
+This repository demonstrates the usage of [JDBI library](https://jdbi.org/).
 The library fills in the gap between the full-fledged ORM frameworks and the low level JDBC library.
-A good candidate if you are looking for database access with more control on the SQL queries with autom resource management.
+A good candidate if you are looking for database access with more control on the SQL queries with auto resource management.

 ## Basic CRUD operations